How To Accomplish Your Fitness Goals This Year Once & For All

-If someone hasn’t taken high school math, you wouldn’t enroll them in a college level physics course.
-It is important to begin exercising at a pace that is appropriate to your fitness level.
+For example, if you haven’t taken high school math, then you probably shouldn’t enroll in a college level physics course.
+It’s the same with exercise.
+It is important to begin exercising at a pace that is appropriate for your fitness level.

 - Do not drop your caloric intake by 1000 calories on January 2nd

 If you aren’t used to doing any of these things, then you are setting yourself up for failure.
 Anything that is a drastic change from what you are used to will not be sustainable.
 Period.
 It is simply too stressful for both your body and your mind.

 You need to set one or more small goals that will take you in the direction that you want to go.
 A small goal that you can incorporate into your daily routine that won’t be a huge burden on your difficult schedule.

 A small goal helps set the stage for larger things to come.
 Each small goal should collectively add up to one large goal by the end of the year.